 - Frequent wound assessment in the initial days to assess for signs of infection.

 - Antibiotics should only be prescribed in cases where infection cannot be managed by topical therapy, eg fever and worsening cellulitis

 Infection of small ‘minor’ burn wounds is not common if they are appropriately managed, they will only persist in the wound if the right conditions exist for microorganisms to grow and multiply.
 Burn wound infections due to pathogenic organisms occur in the presence of coagulated proteins and microbial nutrients.
 Local infection is suggested by the presence of increasing erythema and pain, burn wound discolouration and purulence, or the development of fever.
 Burn wound infection may result in conversion of a superficial burn to a deep burn.

 Prevention of infection

-- Assessing the wound for odour and amount of wound exudate will help in the early identification of infection.
+- Assess wound odour and amount of exudate, this will help in the early identification of infection.

-- All dressing and wound management procedures require a strict aseptic technique.
+- All wound management procedures require a strict asepsis.

 - Contaminated wounds require cleaning, adequate debridement and antimicrobial dressings.

 - Optimise host resistance: good nutrition, smoking cessation etc